A loss discounting framework for model averaging and selection in time series models: Introduction

-Combining forecasts from different models is intuitively appealing.
-For example, \citet{hendry2004pooling} suggested that forecast combination provides an insurance against poor performance due to the individual models which are misspecified, poorly estimated or non-stationary, and may provide superior results to any single model.
-In point forecasting, \cite{granger69} and \cite{stock2004combination} showed that a combination or pooling of competing individual point forecasts can yield forecasts with a lower RMSE than a single model.
+Combining forecasts from different models, rather than using a forecast from a single model is intuitively appealing and justified by improved empirical performance \citep[see \textit{e.g.}][]{granger69, stock2004combination}. \citet{hendry2004pooling} suggested that combining point forecasts provides an insurance against poor performance by individual models which are misspecified, poorly estimated or non-stationary.